- Student AffairsStudent Affairs

 STUDENT CONDUCT & COMMUNITY STANDARDS

-Dean Gendron, Assistant Dean of Students/Director of Student Conduct and Community Standards
+Dean Gendron, Associate Dean of Students/Director of Student Conduct and Community Standards

 Dean administers the Amherst College Honor Code and Student Conduct Process.
 He advises students of their rights and responsibilities, investigates complaints of academic, behavioral, and social violations, and refers cases to the Committee on Discipline when appropriate.
 Dean works closely with several groups and committees, including the Title IX Team, the Case Management Team, and the Alcohol and Other Drugs Task Force.